michalporeba/reading-room/notes/pages/Reading Room.md

 	- [[Bullet Journal]] (March 2024)
 	-
 - ## Raw notes
-	- The raw notes are in the daily entries in the Journals
+	- The raw notes are in the daily entries in the [:a {:href "#/all-journals"} "Journals"]